For SellersIndustry Guide

 6. Non-Compete Agreements: Sellers will almost always be required to sign a non-compete agreement, restricting them from starting or working for a competing business within a specified geographic area and for a defined period.
 The scope and duration of this agreement are key negotiation points.

-The commercial cleaning and facility services industry presents a compelling opportunity for business owners considering an exit.
+The commercial cleaning and facility services industry offers compelling opportunities for business owners considering an exit.
 The robust M&A market, driven by strategic consolidation and private equity interest, means that well-prepared businesses can command premium valuations.
-However, success hinges on a deep understanding of what buyers value, a proactive approach to mitigating potential red flags, and meticulous preparation.
+However, securing optimal outcomes hinges on bypassing the inefficiencies of broker-led auctions and embracing proprietary deal flow.
 By focusing on recurring revenue, specialized services, operational efficiency, and a strong management team, you can significantly enhance your business's attractiveness and secure a favorable outcome.
+DealFlow provides the strategic advantage, connecting motivated sellers directly with our network of over 200 qualified private equity firms, family offices, and holding companies, ensuring your business is positioned for maximum value and a truly strategic exit.

 References